Vedran Ćorluka

-Vedran Ćorluka ([ʋědran tɕǒrluka]; born 5 February 1986) is a Croatian football coach and former player who played as a centre-back.
+Vedran Ćorluka ([ʋědran tɕǒrluka]; born 5 February 1986) is a Croatian football coach and former player who played as a centre-back or right-back.
 He is an assistant to Zlatko Dalić in the Croatia national team.

 Ćorluka graduated from the Dinamo Zagreb Youth Academy, before making his professional debut for the senior team in 2003.
 In 2007, he made a £8 million move to Premier League club Manchester City, and after a season moved on to Tottenham Hotspur.
 He spent four seasons there before joining Lokomotiv Moscow, where he eventually retired in 2021.

 As a Croatia international, Ćorluka has earned 103 caps for the country, making him one of the nation's most capped players.
 He represented Croatia at various youth levels before making his senior debut in August 2006, in a friendly match against Italy.
 He was part of the country's squad at the UEFA European Championships in 2008, 2012, 2016 and at the FIFA World Cups in 2014 and 2018.
 In August 2018, Ćorluka confirmed his retirement from international football.

 Club career

 Early days

 Ćorluka was born in Derventa, SR Bosnia and Herzegovina, SFR Yugoslavia.
 His parents, Jozo and Anđa, come from Modran, a village near Derventa.
 Due to the Bosnian War, in 1992 the family moved to Zagreb, where his father still works as an engineer in addition to being Ćorluka's manager.
 His mother is a judge.
 Vedran has one brother. Ćorluka began playing football in Dinamo Zagreb's youth teams when he was eight years old, impressing many scouts from the youth academy.

 His professional career began in 2003, but during that season he made no appearance for the first team.
 He was sent on a one-year loan to Inter Zaprešić, helping the team place second in the league, before returning to Dinamo in 2005.
 After establishing himself as a key player for Dinamo, he helped the club win the Croatian First League title three seasons in a row from 2005–06.
 He also played a dominant part in his side capturing the Croatian Cup in the 2006 season.